MicrosoftDocs/security/zero-trust/azure-infrastructure-storage.md

 ## Storage architecture in Azure

-Zero Trust principles for Azure Storage are applied across the architecture, from the tenant and directory level down to the storage container at the data layer.
+You apply Zero Trust principles for Azure Storage across the architecture, from the tenant and directory level down to the storage container at the data layer.

 The following diagram shows the logical architecture components.